How to Add Music to WhatsApp Status on iPhone and Android

 How to Add Music to Your WhatsApp Status on iPhone and Android

 Before you start, update WhatsApp to the latest version and confirm the feature is available in your region.
-Also note: this works only on personal accounts, not WhatsApp Business.

 On iPhone